Back to our subjects

 Schedule of learning

-• Module 1: In and out of school part 2 (Criteria A – Listening)
+• Module 1: Media and Technology (Criteria D – Writing)

-• Module 2: The wider world (Criteria B – Reading)
+• Module 2: The wider world (Criteria A – Listening and B – Reading)

-• Module 5: Future holidays (Criteria A – Listening, B – Reading, C – Speaking and D – Writing)
+• Module 5: Past holidays (Criteria C – Speaking and D – Writing)

 Schedule of learning

-• Module 1: Routine and relationships (Criteria A – Listening and B – Reading)
+• Module 2: Living at home (Criteria A – Listening and B – Reading)

 • Module 3: School and future plans (Criteria D – Writing)